nraptis/EncryptionTools/README.md

 Range rotate bytes in the range 0 to 111 by -20
 ```

-The more passes you add, the more difficult the encryption will be to break.
+The more passes you add, the more difficult the encryption will be to break.<br />
-The more different crypts you combine, the more difficult the encryption will be to break.
+The more different crypts you combine, the more difficult the encryption will be to break.<br />

-Avoid useless cycles such as Weave, Weave, Weave, Weave, unless they are using different parameters.
+Avoid useless cycles such as Weave, Weave, Weave, Weave, unless they are using different parameters.<br />

 Too much is too much...
-There is not much added benefit to making, for example, 100's of layers of encryption.
+There is not much added benefit to making, for example, 100's of layers of encryption.<br />

 === Example ===